 Phospholipids contain two fatty acids bound to glycerol and a phosphoric acid moiety that is located at the third hydroxyl group (Fig. A20–1).
 Phospholipids are amphipathic; that is, the nonpolar fatty acids are hydrophobic while the polar phosphate head is hydrophilic.
 This imparts important pharmacological properties to this carrier molecule, allowing it to solubilize nonpolar xenobiotics in aqueous serum.
 IFE phospholipids are extracted from egg yolks.

-Biologic membranes are comprised of phospholipids that have a ...
+Biologic membranes are comprised of ...